kolos26/GEOFS-LiverySelector/README.md

 ## How to use

-You can use LiverySelector without installation, or you can add it to your Tampermonkey or Greasemonkey browser addon.
+You can use LiverySelector without installation, or you can add it to your Tampermonkey browser addon.

+**Both versions download the list of newest aircrafts every time you start GeoFS, you don't have to do anything after installation.**

 ### Quick test without installation